ubong-etuk/Group-Privacy/README.md

 Given a group of interacting users and a specific privacy requirements for the group, the following steps are required in using the PriSAT tool to analyze the extent to which the  group satisfies the privacy requirements.

 **Step 1**: Start the tool.
-This displays the different interfaces that constitute the tool.
+Import the application into Eclipse IDE and download the required libraries.
+Build and Run the application and it will displays the different interfaces that constitute the tool.
 ![image](https://github.com/user-attachments/assets/d234a90e-af38-4598-8fea-3f64fc70e646)

 **Step 2**:  Configure the group under consideration.
 This involves generating an interaction network of users and assigning disclosure protocols to each interact between the users in the network.